meilisearch/documentation/learn/cookbooks/azure.md

 When clicking this button, you'll be redirected to the Azure Portal and asked a few questions:

 - "Region": This is the deployment region.
-You should select a region close to you or your users.
+You should select a region close to you or your users
 - "Environment": The name of the environment you want to deploy to, like `dev` (for development) or `prod` (for production).
 This setting has no effect on the type of resources deployed.
-It's just for convenience.
+It's just for convenience
 - "Application Name": The name of your application.
 This name should be **unique across all Azure customers**.
-The URL where your application is deployed will contain this value.
+The URL where your application is deployed will contain this value
 - "Location": This is the resources' location.
 For reasons out of scope of this documentation, this parameter is different from the _Region_ one.
-By default, it is set to `eastus`, but you can type any Azure location (like `francecentral`, `westeurope`, or `japaneast`).
+By default, it is set to `eastus`, but you can type any Azure location (like `francecentral`, `westeurope`, or `japaneast`)
 - "`Meilisearch_apikey`": This will be the [master key](/learn/security/master_api_keys.md) of your Meilisearch instance.
-While we generate a random key by default, we encourage you to set your own key.
+While we generate a random key by default, we encourage you to set your own key

-Once you have filled in these fields, click the **Review + create** button, and then the **Create** button.
+Once you have filled in these fields, click the "Review + create" button and then the "Create" button.

 ::: warning
 By default, the instance created is on a Standard plan.
 This will incur costs in your subscription.
 You can change it to a Free tier later, or by editing the Infrastructure as Code ([see below](#what-is-happening-with-this-one-click-button)).
 :::

 After a few minutes, the deployment will be complete.
-You'll be able to access your instance URL by clicking on the **Outputs** tabs on the left.
+You'll be able to access your instance URL by clicking on the "Outputs" tabs on the left.

 ![The Azure portal showing information about your Meilisearch deployment](/azure/02.azure-output.png)